dpotter895/TheFinalBudget/README.md

 # TheFinalBudget
 Zero Sum Budgeting Software

-This windows application can be used to have fine grain control over your budget.
-This tool is focused around a zero-sum budgetting pricinple.
+This window's application can be used to have fine grain control over your budget.
+This tool is focused around a zero-sum budgeting pricinple.

 Current Requirements:
 1. Sql Server installed on same machine runnning the app.